trlee/ML-Block-Cipher/README.md

 If you use/modify the code in this repository for your own research and publish it, please cite the paper:

 TR Lee, JS Teh, JLS Yan, N Jamil, W-Z Yeoh (2020) A Machine Learning Approach to Predicting Block Cipher Security.
-In: Proceedings of the 7th International Cryptology and Information Security Conference.CRYPTOLOGY 2020.
+In: Proceedings of the 7th International Cryptology and Information Security Conference.
+CRYPTOLOGY 2020.